Old devices drive corporate, government computing

-Dimension Data says the age of devices connecting to corporate and government networks is the highest in six years.
+Dimension Data says the age of devices connected to corporate and government networks is the highest in six years.

 The company gathered data from 32 countries and found more than half of devices are ageing or obsolete.